blinjrm/yotta_financial_sentiment/README.md

     ├── activate.sh                    <- Sript to configure the environment
     │                                     (PYTHONPATH, dependencies, virtual environment).
     ├── data
+    │   ├── app                        <- Folder containing the data used for the webapp.
     │   ├── training                   <- Folder containing the data for training the model.
     │   ├── prediction                 <- Folder containing the data to use for predictions.
     │   └── output                     <- Folder containing the output of the prediction script.